A Riemannian Block Coordinate Descent Method for Computing the Projection Robust Wasserstein Distance

-where the last step follows from the choice of $\eta$ in \eqref{thm:dualadaptiveprwmain-param}. } \end{proof}
+where the last step follows from the choice of $\eta$ in \eqref{thm:dualadaptiveprwmain-param}. }} \end{proof}

 \begin{remark} Note that the per-iteration complexity of RABCD is the same as RBCD.
 Therefore, by a similar argument as in Theorem \ref{thm:dualprwmain-arithmetic}, we know that the total number of arithmetic operations of RABCD is { } We skip details for succinctness. \end{remark}